sniggle/joomla-bootstrap4-template/README.md

 * Slovak (sk-SK)
 * Spanish (es-ES)

 :sunny: If you want to contribute to the template, feel free to add further languages!
 Two files are needed with in total roughly 22 translations.
-You can create tickets with the file-attachments (just drag&drop into the text-field), or just fork the existing ones: https://github.com/sniggle/joomla-bootstrap4-template/tree/master/bootstrap4/language/en-GB
+You can either fork the project and create a pull request or just create a ticket with the file-attachments (just drag&drop into the text-field).
+Starting point for new languages: https://github.com/sniggle/joomla-bootstrap4-template/tree/master/bootstrap4/language/en-GB

 ### jQuery compatibility
 The minimal jQuery version required for Bootstrap 4 is 1.9.1.
 Joomla!
 3.8 shipps with jQuery v1.12.4.
 Therefore you don't need to worry about jQuery version conflicts.
 The template just uses the Joomla! jQuery.
 For the ones who are interested in the details: Just check the Bootstrap 4 Javascript dependencies here: https://getbootstrap.com/docs/4.1/getting-started/javascript/#dependencies